In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Dropbox

-One of the most well-known programs out there is the Dropbox referral program.
-S,o it makes sense that they send a thank you note for every successful referral.
-Their thank you note hits on many of the best practices mentioned.
-Because of the program’s popularity, it makes sense that all aspects of their program (even the thank you note) are in tip-top shape.
+One of the most legendary referral programs deserves legendary thank you notes – in this case, for every successful referral.
+The Dropbox referral program hits nearly every best practice while keeping their message tight and effective.
+Because of the program’s popularity, it totally makes sense that all aspects of their program (even the thank you note) are in tip-top shape.

 What’s done well: They have big bold words of affirmation to make anyone feel good.
 They proceed to mention why the customer is awesome and what reward the customer is getting.
 The note is short, but the message is great.
 We also like that they sign off by verbing their name – it makes the message playful.